 Important Facts About Asbestos Exposure Among Shipbuilders and Shipyard Workers

 - According to some studies, shipyard workers and shipbuilders are the most likely occupation to lead to mesothelioma cancer.

 - There was a wide range of shipyard jobs at risk of asbestos exposure.
-Carpenters, mechanics, machinists, electricians and woodcutters are just a few examples.
+Carpenters, mechanics, machinists, electricians, insulators and woodcutters are just a few examples.

 History of Asbestos in Ships

 World War II marked a significant era for the use of asbestos in the United States.
-The increased production of ships, aircraft and other military necessities meant increased use of a durable, fire-resistant mineral that could cause cancer.
+The increased production of ships, aircraft and other military necessities meant increased use of asbestos, which is a durable, fire-resistant mineral that causes cancer.

 Mesothelioma Among Shipbuilders and Shipyard Workers